 Literature 1.7 (Homotopically typed languages).
 (For extensive review cf. the companion article [TQP].)
 An operation on data so fundamental and commonplace that it is easily taken for granted is the identification of a pair of data with each other.
 But taking the idea of program verification by data typing (Lit.
-1.4) seriously leads to consideration also of certificates of identification of pairs of data of any given type which thus must themselves be data of "identification type" [ML75,
+1.4) seriously leads to consideration also of certificates of identification of pairs of data of any given type which thus must themselves be data of "identification type" [ML75, §1.7].
+Trivial as this may superficially seem, something profound emerges with such "thoroughly typed" programming languages (the technical term is: intensional type theories (see [St93, p.
+4, 13][Ho95, p.
+16]) in that now given a pair of such identification certificates the same logic applies to these and leads to the consideration of identifications-of-identifications (first amplified in [HS98]), and so on to higher identifications, ad infinitum.

-&lt;sup>12Landing page: www.mathstat.dal.ca/~selinger/quipper
+&lt;sup>17Landing page: www.mathstat.dal.ca/~selinger/quipper